-How to Make Weed Gummies
+How to Make Weed Gummies | Chatelaine

 Prep 10 min; total 30 min

-Water-soluble cannabis powder or extract (I used a 10 mg THC pack of Dissolvable THC Powder)
+- Water-soluble cannabis powder or extract (I used a 10 mg THC pack)

 - Combine Jell-O powder, gelatin and hot water in a 2-cup microwave-safe measuring cup (or a microwave-safe bowl with a spout).
 Stir until combined.